platformsh/platformsh-docs/src/dedicated/architecture/options.md

 ## Error handling

-On Platform.sh Professional, incoming request are held at the edge router temporarily during a deploy.
+On Platform.sh Professional, incoming requests are held at the edge router temporarily during a deploy.
 That allows a site to simply "respond slowly" rather than be offline during a deploy, provided the deploy time is short (a few seconds).

 On Platform.sh Dedicated, incoming requests are not held during deploy and receive a 503 error.
-As the Dedicated Cluster is almost always fronted by a CDN, the CDN will continue to serve cached pages during the few seconds of deploy so for the vast majority of users there is no downtime or even slowdown.
+As the Dedicated Cluster is almost always fronted by a CDN, the CDN will continue to serve cached pages during the few seconds of deploy, so for the vast majority of users there is no downtime or even slowdown.
 If a request does pass the CDN during a deploy that is not counted as downtime covered by our Service Level Agreement.

-By default, Platform.sh will serve a generic Platform.sh-branded error pages for errors generated before a request reaches the application.
+By default, Platform.sh will serve generic Platform.sh-branded error pages for errors generated before a request reaches the application.
 (500 errors, some 400 errors, etc.)  Alternatively you may provide a static error page for each desired error code via a ticket for us to configure with the CDN.
 This file may be any static HTML file but is limited to 64 KB in size.

 ## IP restrictions